 - Cute swaddles: It’s nice to have a few of your own for picture purposes instead of the generic hospital swaddles

-Hospital bag for Partner
+Hospital bag for partner

 - Toiletries